ShafinMz08/Anthar-Jala-Watch/README.md

 # 🌊 Anthar-Jala Watch

-Anthar-Jala Watch is an Android-based groundwater monitoring and borewell analytics application designed to help users log borewell data, analyze groundwater conditions, and generate AI-driven insights for sustainable water management.
+Anthar-Jala Watch is an Android application built using **Kotlin and Jetpack Compose** for groundwater monitoring and borewell analytics.
+It helps users log borewell data, analyze water yield trends, and generate structured insights for better groundwater awareness and decision-making.

-The project focuses on combining modern Android development practices with data-driven groundwater analysis to create a clean, user-friendly, and scalable mobile application.

 ---

-# 📱 Project Overview
+# 📌 Problem Statement

-Groundwater depletion has become a major challenge in many regions due to increasing borewell usage, irregular rainfall, and lack of proper monitoring systems.
+Groundwater depletion is increasing due to uncontrolled borewell usage, irregular rainfall, and lack of proper monitoring systems.
+There is no simple digital platform to track and analyze borewell performance in a structured way.

+---

+# 💡 Proposed Solution

-Anthar-Jala Watch was developed to provide a digital platform where users can:
+Anthar-Jala Watch provides a mobile-based system where users can:

-* Log borewell details
+* Store borewell details digitally
-* Monitor groundwater-related data
+* Track groundwater-related data
 * Analyze water yield trends
-* Visualize insights using dashboards
+* View structured insights and summaries
-* Access AI-generated groundwater observations
-* Improve awareness regarding groundwater sustainability
+* Improve awareness of groundwater sustainability

-The application aims to simplify borewell data management while making groundwater information more accessible and understandable.
+---

+# 👥 Target Users

+* Farmers
+* Rural households
+* Water resource analysts
+* Environmental monitoring groups

 ---